kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

 ---
 # Using KIND to emulate complex network scenarios [Linux Only]

-KIND runs Kubernetes cluster in Docker, and leverages Docker networking for all the network features: portmapping, IPv6, containers connectivity, ...
+KIND runs Kubernetes cluster in Docker, and leverages Docker networking for all the network features: port mapping, IPv6, containers connectivity, etc.

 ## Docker Networking